On geometrically finite degenerations I: boundaries of main hyperbolic components: Pointed Hubbard trees

 If $\hat v \neq \hat \vp$, then the parabolic multiplicity of $\hat v$ is $\nu$.

 We claim the component of $K-\{\hat v\}$ containing $\hat \vp$ does not give an attracting basin.
-We shall argue using the corresponding pointed Hubbard tree $(H, \vp)$.
+Note that the proposition follows from the claim as there are $\nu-1$ attracting basins and $\nu-1$ components of $K-\{\hat v\}$ that does not contain $\hat \vp$.
+We shall prove the claim using the corresponding pointed Hubbard tree $(H, \vp)$.
 The periodic cut points for $\hat P$ are in correspondence with the periodic Julia cut point in $H$ and there are only finitely many periodic cut points as they are all parabolic.

 Suppose $v \in H$ is a closest periodic Julia cut point to $\vp$ that does not satisfy the claim, i.e., all periodic Julia cut points on $[\vp, v)$ satisfy the claim.
 If there exist Julia periodic points in $[\vp, v)$, let $w$ be the furthest one to $\vp$.
 Let $u_w$ be the adjacent vertex of $\hat w$ on $(w, v)$.
 Since $\hat w$ satisfies the claim, $u_w$ is a Fatou periodic point.
 If there are no Julia periodic points in $[\vp, v)$, then $\vp$ is a Fatou fixed point and let $u_w = \vp$.
 Since $\hat v$ does not satisfy the claim, the adjacent vertex $u_v \in [u_w,v)$ is a Fatou fixed point.
 If $u_w \neq u_v$, there exists a Julia periodic point in $(u_w, u_v)$ which is necessarily a cut point, contradicting the assumption that $w$ is the furthest periodic Julia point.
 Thus $u_w=u_v$.
-Let $\Omega$ be the corresponding Fatou component for $\hat P$, then $\Omega$ converges to two distinct boundary points under iteration, which is a contradiction.
-The claim follows and we conclude the proposition. \end{proof}
+Let $\Omega$ be the corresponding Fatou component for $\hat P$.
+Then $\Omega$ converges to two distinct boundary points under iteration, which is a contradiction.
+The claim follows and we conclude the proof of the proposition. \end{proof}

+As an illustration of the second case, consider the geometrically finite polynomial $\hat P \in \partial \mathcal{H}_4$ in Figure \ref{fig:P}.
+There is a parabolic fixed point $\hat v \neq \hat p$ with valence $3$.
+This fixed point has parabolic multiplicity $3$, and is on the common boundary of 3 Fatou components $U_1, U_2, U_3$.
+The Fatou component $U_1$ that contains $\hat p$ gives a repelling direction at $\hat v$.
+The attracting basins at $\hat v$ are thus in bijective correspondence with the other two Fatou components.